Puerto Vallarta: How to get this Mexican beach to yourself

-(CNN) — As soon as you touch down in Puerto Vallarta, in Mexico's Jalisco state on the Pacific coast, you'll find yourself accosted by offers of "complimentary" tequila shots and greeters trying to sell you timeshares.
+(CNN) — As soon as you touch down in Puerto Vallarta, in Mexico's Jalisco state on the Pacific Coast, you'll find yourself accosted by offers of "complimentary" tequila shots and greeters trying to sell you timeshares.
 But Puerto Vallarta was once a very different destination.

 Even its name was different.